 Printed maps will also be distributed at Packet Pickup Friday from 5 – 8 pm and Saturday morning.

-Your post-ride meal features specialties from Thyme Catering and local chefs!
+Your post-ride meal features specialties from Thyme Catering.
 Meal will be available till 5:30 pm.
 This year’s meal will feature an entree of Southwest Penne Pasta, traditional caesar salad, and rolls.